Protect Your Property

 A healthy tree or limb damages your car.
 When a downed tree or dropped limb falls on your car, you may wonder who to contact—your auto insurer or your home insurer.
 Damage to your car will be handled by your auto insurer, provided you have “Other Than Collision/Comprehensive” coverage.

 A diseased or dead tree in your yard damages your property.
 Regular maintenance of your trees is your responsibility (see “Preventive Maintenance” above), and it’s also an easy way to help protect your property.
-If you neglect to address a problem—such as ignoring a large branch that’s dead and ready to fall, or even a whole tree that’s in poor health—your insurance will probably not consider it a covered claim and you’ll be left paying out of pocket for repairs.
+If you neglect to address a problem—such as ignoring a large branch that’s dead and ready to fall, or even a whole tree that’s in poor health—your insurance might not consider it a covered claim, and you’ll be left paying out of pocket for repairs.

 What happens when your tree falls onto your neighbor’s property?
 Here are a few common scenarios that cover who is likely to pay for any damage.